-Pedestrian access in the Area - and particularly in the West Hampstead Growth Area - shall be maximised by development that:
+Pedestrian access in the Area - particularly in and around the West Hampstead Growth Area - shall be maximised by development that:

 - i.
 Provides safe and wide pavements, giving the maximum possible space to pedestrians. - ii.
 Is set well back from the pavement, with the aim of giving additional pavement space. - iii.
 Improves accessibility for disabled people and those with push chairs. - iv.
-Improves the existing network of paths in the Area. - v.
-Provides new paths, particularly in and around the Growth Area, and new crossings over the railway lines.
+Contributes to improved and safer pedestrian crossings particularly on the roads listed in D14. - v.
+Increases the amount of space for pedestrians around all public transport facilities. - vi.
+Improves the existing network of paths in the Area. - vii.
+Contributes to the provision of new paths and, where viable, new crossings over the railway lines.